asht0nmb/email_lookup/README.md

 # Email Scraper

-Automates lookups in the student directory and writes Name→Email mappings to a CSV, with built‑in 2FA handling, checkpointing, and optional headless mode.
+Automates lookups in a student directory and writes Name→Email mappings to a CSV, with built‑in login and 2FA handling, checkpointing, and optional headless mode.

 ## 🚀 Prerequisites

 - **Python 3.10+**
 - **Google Chrome** (version matching your ChromeDriver)
 - **ChromeDriver** on your `PATH`
-- A **UW Login**

 ## 🔧 Installation